tigerfarm/arduino/ElectricImp/README.md

 Basic webserver processing of a request and making a response.
 Basic webserver processing of a GET request when the parameter names are known.
 Post sensor data on a webserver.
+Setup and use development environment such as: STREAMING_ACCESS_KEY.
 ````
 --------------------------------------------------------------------------------
 ## Program Samples